Contributing to Scrapy¶

 Please report security issues only to email@example.com.
 This is a private list only open to trusted Scrapy developers, and its archives are not public.

-Well-written bug reports are very helpful, so keep in mind the following guidelines when reporting a new bug.
+Well-written bug reports are very helpful, so keep in mind the following guidelines when you’re going to report a new bug.

 - check the FAQ first to see if your issue is addressed in a well-known question

 - if you have a general question about Scrapy usage, please ask it at Stack Overflow (use “scrapy” tag).

 - check the open issues to see if the issue has already been reported.
 If it has, don’t dismiss the report, but check the ticket history and comments.
 If you have additional useful information, please leave a comment, or consider sending a pull request with a fix.

 been discussed there, or if you’re not sure if what you’re seeing is a bug.